 3.7.1 Will you take all necessary steps to obtain the voluntary and informed consent of the prospective participant(s) or, in the case of individual(s) not capable of giving informed consent, the permission of a legally authorised representative in accordance with applicable law?
-Y 3.7.2 Will you take the necessary steps to find out the applicable law? $$\rm Y$$ 3.7.3 Will you take the necessary steps to assure the anonymity of subjects, including in subsequent publications? $\Upsilon$ 3.7.4 Will you take appropriate action to ensure that the position under $3.7.1-3.7.3$ are fully understood and acted on by staff or students connected with the project in accordance with the university ethics code of practice?
+Y 3.7.2 Will you take the necessary steps to find out the applicable law?
+Y 3.7.3 Will you take the necessary steps to assure the anonymity of subjects, including in subsequent publications?
+Y 3.7.4 Will you take appropriate action to ensure that the position under $3.7.1 - 3.7.3$ are fully understood and acted on by staff or students connected with the project in accordance with the university ethics code of practice?
 Y 3.13 Does your work involve animals?
-If yes you should specifically detail this is submission to the Research Ethics Committee.
-The term animals shall be taken include any vertebrate other than man.
-3.13.1 project?
+If yes you should specifically detail this in a submission to the Research Ethics Committee.
+The term animals shall be taken to include any vertebrate other than man.
+3.13.1 Have you carefully considered alternatives to the use of animals in this project?
 If yes, give details.
-3.13.2 Will you use techniques that involve any of the following: any experimental or scientific procedure applied to an animal which may have the effect of causing that animal pain, suffering, distress, or lasting harm?
+N/A 3.13.2 Will you use techniques that involve any of the following: any experimental or scientific procedure applied to an animal which may have the effect of causing that animal pain, suffering, distress, or lasting harm?
 If yes, these must be separately identified.
-N/A Signature (studer nt): Date: Signature (superv visor): Date:
+N/A Signature (studen tt): Date: Signature (superv risor): Date:

-${\tt N.B.} \qquad {\it Do not submit this form without completing and attaching the Stage 1 self-assessment form.}$
+N.B.
+Do not submit this form without completing and attaching the Stage 1 self-assessment form.